hardcamls/zprize/msm-results.md

 # Results

-As per the Zprize competition spec, we use an AWS f1.2xlarge instance, targeting the BLS12-377 curve with the G1 subgroup-generator.
+As per the ZPrize competition spec, we use an AWS f1.2xlarge instance, targeting the BLS12-377 curve with the G1 subgroup-generator.
 This AWS instance contains a Intel Xeon E5-2686 v4 Processor (2.3 GHz (base) and 2.7 GHz (turbo)) and a UltraScale+ VU9P FPGA.